Man Utd fans storm Old Trafford pitch and break into dressing rooms amid protests ahead of Liverpool game | Goal.com

 Man Utd fans storm Old Trafford amid protests ahead of Liverpool game

-Over a thousand Manchester United fans protested against the Glazer ownership ahead of the fixture against Liverpool, as some broke into the stadium and got onto the pitch, while Goal understands some got into the dressing rooms.
+Over a thousand Manchester United fans protested against the Glazer ownership ahead of the fixture against Liverpool, as some broke into the stadium and got onto the pitch, while Goal understands some fans attempted to get into the dressing rooms.

 Fans turned up at Old Trafford at 1pm to protest against the Glazer ownership with banners and flares.